 UPDATE: using an electric pressure cooker- INSTANT POT

-I now use an electric pressure cooker an INSTANT POT to be specific (this one).
+I now use an electric pressure cooker an INSTANT POT.

 I purchased a 6 quart Instant Pot 9 in 1.
 It’s simple to use and I’m happy it doesn’t need monitoring like the traditional stovetop version I previously used.